Command-line interface: Comparison to graphical user interfaces

 Compared with a graphical user interface, a command-line interface requires fewer system resources to implement.
 Since options to commands are given in a few characters in each command line, an experienced user often finds the options easier to access.
-Automation of repetitive tasks is simplified by line editing and history mechanisms for storing frequently used sequences; this may extend to a scripting language that can take parameters and variable options.
-A command-line history can be kept, allowing review or repetition of commands.
+Automation of repetitive tasks is simplified by line editing and history mechanisms for storing recently or frequently used sequences, allowing review and repetition of commands; this may extend to a scripting language that can take parameters and variable options.

-A command-line system may require paper or online manuals for the user's reference, although often a help option provides a concise review of the options of a command.
+A command-line system may require online or paper manuals for the user's reference, although often a help option provides a concise review of the options of a command.
 The command-line environment may not provide graphical enhancements such as different fonts or extended edit windows found in a GUI.
 It may be difficult for a new user to become familiar with all the commands and options available, compared with the icons and drop-down menus of a graphical user interface, without reference to manuals.

 Types

 Operating system command-line interfaces

 Operating system (OS) command-line interfaces are usually distinct programs supplied with the operating system.
-A program that implements such a text interface is often called a command-line interpreter, command processor or shell.
+A program that implements such a text interface is often called a command-line interpreter, command processor, or shell.

-Examples of command-line interpreters include Nushell, DEC's DIGITAL Command Language (DCL) in OpenVMS and RSX-11, the various Unix shells (sh, ksh, csh, tcsh, zsh, Bash, etc.), CP/M's CCP, DOS' COMMAND.COM, as well as the OS/2 and the Windows CMD.EXE programs, the latter groups being based heavily on DEC's RSX-11 and RSTS CLIs.
+Examples of command-line interpreters are Nushell, DEC's DIGITAL Command Language (DCL) in OpenVMS and RSX-11, the various Unix shells (sh, ksh, csh, tcsh, zsh, Bash, etc.), CP/M's CCP, DOS' COMMAND.COM, as well as the OS/2 and Windows cmd.exe programs, the latter groups being based heavily on DEC's RSX-11 and RSTS CLIs.
 Under most operating systems, it is possible to replace the default shell program with alternatives; examples include 4DOS for DOS, 4OS2 for OS/2, and 4NT / Take Command for Windows.

 Although the term shell is often used to describe a command-line interpreter, strictly speaking, a shell is a command interpreter and processor and by extension a program that provides an interface (either a user interface (command-line interface, GUI, etc...) or a programming interface) to a command interpreter and processor and to the broad capabilities of the operating system.
 For example, the default Windows GUI is a shell GUI named EXPLORER.EXE, as defined in the SHELL=EXPLORER.EXE line in the WIN.INI configuration file.
-This program strictly speaking is a shell GUI and by extension a shell (strictly speaking, the Windows shell is shell32.dll not explorer.exe which is a shell GUI for shell32.dll), but it is not a CLI (command-line interpreter) nor a shell CLI (shell command-line interface).
+This program, strictly speaking, is a shell GUI and, by extension, a shell (strictly speaking, the Windows shell is shell32.dll not explorer.exe, which is a shell GUI for shell32.dll), but it is not a CLI (command-line interpreter) nor a shell CLI (shell command-line interface).